 4. While the yams are roasting, cook the chicken breast according to your preference.

-This recipe makes 1 serving with 432 calories, 38g protein, 56g carbs, 6g fat.
-For a higher calorie option, increase the serving size of any of the meal’s components.
+This recipe makes one serving with 432 calories, 38g protein, 56g carbs, and 6g fat.
+Increase the serving size of any of the meal’s ingredients for a higher-calorie option.

 Frequently Asked Questions